alexssh/figwidgets-dropdown/ABOUT.md

 # Status dropdown

-Figma + FigJam Status Dropdown Widget: Enhance your daily workflow with status management.
+Figma + FigJam widget: Bring clarity to the status of your designs.

+## Features

-- 9 colors and editable labels
+- 9 colours and editable labels
-- Manual sorting in the dropdown
+- Sorting and label customisation in the dropdown
 - 5 sizes that perfectly fit FigJam typography

 ## What this widget is good for:

-- Track Projects and Their Status: Keep a clear overview of your projects and their progress, ensuring efficient management and organization.
+- Track Projects and Their Status: Keep a clear overview of your projects and their progress, ensuring efficient management and organisation.
 - Display Project or Screen Status: Showcase the current status of your projects or individual screens, providing essential information at a glance.
-- Visualize Changes in Asynchronous Work: Use the status widget to effectively communicate and visualize changes when collaborating asynchronously with your team.
+- Visualise Changes in Asynchronous Work: Use the status widget to effectively communicate and visualize changes when collaborating asynchronously with your team.

 ## Feedback